itsjojun/blog-itsjojun-com/_posts/2025-09-23-configuring-eclipse-ide.md

 ---
 title: Configuring Eclipse IDE
 date: 2025-09-22 17:04:06 +0200
-categories: [HSLU BsC in Information and Cyber Security, HS25, ISF]
+categories: [HSLU BSc in Information and Cyber Security (ICS), HS25, ISF]
-tags: [it security]     # TAG names should always be lowercase
+tags: [isf, it security]     # TAG names should always be lowercase
 author: johannes
 description: Basics of datatypes in java.